National Science Foundation

 Grant in 2017

 CrossLife Technologies is a life science company focused on developing and commercializing molecular diagnostics for both infectious and non-communicable diseases.
-The firm specializes in creating diagnostic tools based on genetic material, particularly nucleic acids and DNA.
-Their technologies enable the direct detection of infectious pathogens from various sample types, eliminating the need for complex sample preparation or specialized instrumentation.
-CrossLife Technologies aims to reduce suffering and improve health outcomes by providing accurate diagnostic solutions for diseases such as HIV, malaria, chikungunya, and influenza.
+The firm specializes in creating diagnostic tools that utilize nucleic acid and DNA technologies to detect a wide range of infectious pathogens, including HIV, malaria, chikungunya, and influenza.
+Their innovative approach allows for direct detection of these pathogens from various sample types without the need for sample preparation, polymerase chain reaction, or specialized instrumentation.
+By advancing these diagnostic technologies, CrossLife Technologies aims to reduce suffering and improve health outcomes for patients.

 Inscent